Arrack: Producers

-St Helena
+Saint Helena

-Historically arrack has been a common beverage on the island of St Helena, distilled from potatoes.
-This is likely due to influences of the East India Company, which controlled St Helena and used it as a halfway point between India and England.
+Historically arrack has been a common beverage on the island of Saint Helena, distilled from potatoes.
+This is likely due to influences of the East India Company, which controlled Saint Helena and used it as a halfway point between India and England.

 Sweden and Finland

 In Sweden and Finland, Batavia-arrack has historically been mixed with other ingredients in order to make Swedish punsch (now available in prepackaged bottles).
 The alcohol content is normally not over 25%, although it has a high sugar content of nearly 30%.
-The original recipe was a mixture of arrack with water, sugar, lemon, and tea and/or spices (chiefly nutmeg).
+The original recipe was a mixture of arrack with water, sugar, lemon, and tea or spices (chiefly nutmeg).
 Today punsch is drunk warm (in Sweden) or cold (in Finland) as an accompaniment to yellow split pea soup (in Sweden) or green split pea soup (in Finland), or chilled as an after dinner drink accompanied with coffee (especially during dinner parties at student nations).
 It is used as a flavouring in several types of pastries and sweets as well.
-The name arrak is still retained for some pastries, for example arraksboll, whereas punsch is used for things like punschrulle.
+The name arrack is still retained for some pastries, for example arraksboll, whereas punsch is used for things like punschrulle.
 In Finland, arrack (or rum) usually serves as one of the ingredients in the making one of the Finnish traditional pastries, Runeberg tortes.